It is a challenging to be a youth sports parent, but there are a few simple things to remember:

 Part of being in the BBA requires all Families to work 6 Volunteer Hours (8 Family MAX) - two or three volunteer shifts.

 This is our only fundraiser we have for the year and can only be run with all of your help.

 Revenue generated by the association and the tournament is used to cover general administration fees (copying costs, printing and mailing, storage shed and monitor fees, gym space rental, etc.), custodial fees, tournament workers, referees, equipment expenses, tournament fees, uniforms, coaches, Brainerd basketball school program and BBA website.
 This also helps to keep registration fees low.

-Feb 6 & 7 is the boys tournament and Feb 13 & 14 is the girls tournament.
-These include admissions, scorekeeping, clock worker, clean up and to hand out trophies.
+These include admissions, score keeping, clock worker, set up, clean up and to help hand out trophies.

 The sooner you sign up, the better choice you have to get a shift that works for you.